bharrisau/simpleflatmapper.org/0106-getting-started-jooq.md

 {% endhighlight %}

 That will allow you to get the query generation power of jOOQ and the close to pure Jdbc performance of SimpleFlatMapper.

+# Joins

+The join aggregation is only available when using SFM on the result set as the RecordMapper interface expect one object per row.